scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 If an iterative approach was chosen:
-* First of all, I have applied standard LeNet model architecture which accuracy score begins with 83%.
+* First of all, I have applied standard LeNet model (2 Convolutional Layer) architecture which accuracy score begins with 83%.
 With initial learning rate 0.001, accuracy score was gradually being improved upto 94% at final step of EPOCH.
 This is 1% score improvment than benchmark score, but it is not good enough to judge whether I am able to design best performance model for augmentation images.
 Though it is not big issue of building best scoring model for Traffic Sign board identifiation, I think there might have any possibilities to enhance training model to preciously fit data set of aumentation images.
 * What I modified as main points are;
 *** Use Batch Normalization Technique, but accuracy is not developed to show good performance than I expected.
 I have removed this function.
-*** add one additional layer (Convolutional layer 3)
+*** add one additional layer (Convolutional layer increased to 3 layers)
 *** increase filter number to 48 from convolutional layer 1
 *** Decrease Fully connected Layer = Shrink 84 features after flattened 688 features, finally 43 features.
 * As a result of above modification on LeNet model, I was able to obtain best score 99% while training and validating data set image.